taseenw/CS-Lightwork/README.md

 # CS-Lightwork

-Sample code from my YouTube channel where I teach computer science concepts.
+Sample code from my YouTube channel, TikTok, and Instagram where I talk computer science concepts, tools, and ideas.

 ## Watch the content